 The Guru’Guay Guide to Montevideo includes a dedicated chapter on bands you must see live* when you are in Uruguay and another chapter on where to see those bands play (including how to reserve seats in Spanish).

-* For suggestions of live music when you are in Montevideo, visit my Guru’guay Facebook page most days.
+* For suggestions of live music when you are in Montevideo, write to the Guru on the Guru’Guay Facebook page a few days before you arrive.
+We’ll be happy to post you a recommendation.

 Photo: Jaime Roos performing in Salto by Cristian Menghi